Circoloco

 Circoloco is a dance party that is held at the DC10 nightclub in Ibiza, Spain, as well as other various locations globally.
 Circoloco features musical artists from the genres of electronic music, house music, and techno, such as The Martinez Brothers, Seth Troxler, Tale of Us, Black Coffee, and The Blessed Madonna.
+Sossa, Tania Vulcano, System Of Survival, Renè, Cirillo.
 The event was founded in 1999 by Italian promoters Andrea Pelino and Antonio Carbonaro, in conjunction with the DC10 nightclub.

+To celebrate the 25th anniversary in 2024, "DC10 Ibiza CircoLoco Greatest Hits" was released.

 History

 Circoloco was founded in July 1999 by Antonio Carbonaro and Andrea Pelino and was first hosted at the DC10 nightclub in Ibiza, Spain.
 Circoloco was first intended as an after-party hosted on Mondays after other events, such as the 24-hour event Space.
 Circoloco has hosted events in other locations, such as Los Angeles, Miami, New York City, and Tokyo.
 In 2018, a collaboration with the Italian clothing brand Off-White was released.
 Several CircoLoco events were canceled in 2020 due to the ongoing COVID-19 pandemic.
 In May 2021, Circoloco and American video game publisher Rockstar Games announced CircoLoco Records, a joint venture between the companies.

-Over the years CircoLoco built its community, evolving from an underground music party on Mondays to a recognized global movement with a unique, almost tribal sense of belonging that is the common denominator for those who attend its parties.
+Over the years, CircoLoco evolved from a Monday event at DC10 in Ibiza into an international events series held in a number of cities.

 Circoloco has traveled worldwide outside of Ibiza throughout the past number of years, with shows in some of the main cities such as New York, Miami, London, Milan, Paris, Amsterdam, Tel Aviv, Rio de Janeiro & Phuket to name but a few.
 Throughout the last two decades, Circoloco has been attended by a variety of well-known celebrities and influential individuals.
 Most recently, Leonardo DiCaprio attended their 2022 Halloween event in Brooklyn, New York.

-Known for tapping DJs at the early stages of their career and platforming female DJs — who are often underrepresented on nightclub rosters — CircoLoco has amassed an intercontinental cult following off of Carbonaro's fluid approach to curating and booking acts.
+Known for tapping DJs at the early stages of their career and platforming female DJs, who are often underrepresented on nightclub rosters, CircoLoco has amassed an intercontinental followers group following based on Carbonaro's approach to curating and booking acts.
 The 24-date run in the summer of 2022, the longest party season in CircoLoco history, saw performances from Peggy Gou, Blond:ish, and other industry veterans.

-CircoLoco has always been an inclusive, multicultural, transversal movement that attracts eager partygoers of all age groups, nationalities, classes, and backgrounds.
-Under its logos and distinctive red lighting, it unites very different people in large-scale events that are celebrated around the world as state-of-the-art in terms of electronic music quality.
-In 2024, Circoloco celebrates 25 years of parties with 25 weeks of shows at Ibiza's DC-10 nightclub.
+In 2024, Circoloco celebrated 25 years of parties with 25 weeks of shows at Ibiza's DC-10 nightclub.
 The opening night was covered by Dazed magazine and featured artists like Mochakk, Seth Troxler, Chloé Caillet, and Rampa.